Oskilab/aviation_integrated/README.md

 * We categorized all words that was found in the dataset regardless of whether or not they were marked as abbreviations
     * Neg_stopword: word that was not found in an aviation dictionary, and is a known English stopword (from nltk stopwords)
     * Neg_nonword: word that was not found in an aviation dictionary, nor the English dictionary
+    * Neg_word_hand2: neg-nonwords that we manually coded to be negwords again (this is done through a handcoded dataframe (see above)
+    * Neg_airport: neg-nonwords that turned out to be airports (see handcoded dataframe)
     * Neg_nonword_city_exception: a neg_nonword that was also part of a name of a US city
         * Ex.: ‘York’ from New York
     * Neg_nonalpha_abrev:  a neg_nonword with non-alphanumeric characters (these are not marked as abbreviations)